lbrun25/bbox/README.md

 # bbox

-This is a Go library to get the bounding box from coordinates in floating-point or E7 represention.
+This is a Go library to get the bounding box from coordinates in floating-point or E7 representation.

 ## Install